kozyilmaz/nvidia-jetson-rt/docs/README.00-flashing.md

-# Building and Flashing Image
+# Building a Jetson TX2 image and flashing it to eMMC

 ## Creating NVIDIA Jetson TX2 image
 ```shell